celulaproject/celula/README.md

 5. Find the "Add credentials" drop down and select "Service account" to be guided through downloading a new JSON key file.
 When  creating the service account you must enable the **Project Editor** role.
 6. Copy the key file json object under `credentials` when making the post request to replicate.

-The repositoryUrl variable is optional, if you specify one, the following steps will be taken:
+The repositoryUrl of the target code is optional, if you specify one, the following steps will be taken:
  - `git clone <repositoryUrl> repo && cd repo && npm install && npm start`
  - Port 80 and 443 are available for the NodeJS process.

+If no repositoryUrl is specified, the destination instance will only run the Celula code.

 The machineType must be one of [the available types in GCE](https://cloud.google.com/compute/docs/machine-types). f1-micro is not accepted.

-The zone if provided must be one of [the available zones in GCE](https://cloud.google.com/compute/docs/regions-zones/regions-zones).
+The zone, if provided, must be one of [the available zones in GCE](https://cloud.google.com/compute/docs/regions-zones/regions-zones).

-The vmName if provided must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+The vmName, if provided, must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

 #### Response body: